 This guidance has a purely informative meaning and does not carry any legal rights or duties.

 Example of a clause about Outfunnel which could be added to your cookie notice

 How does it work?

-We embed a localStorage based tracking code on our website.
-When visitors come to the website, localStorage is placed in the web browser and the tracking code sends information to Outfunnel about that visitor’s web activity.
-Outfunnel also tracks opens of emails, clicks on any of the hyperlinks included, and other email activity.
+We embed a cookies-based tracking code on our website.
+When visitors come to the website, a cookie is placed in the web browser and the tracking code sends information to Outfunnel about that visitor’s web activity.
+Outfunnel also tracks the opens of emails, clicks on any of the hyperlinks included, and other email activity.

 What information does Outfunnel collect?

 When tracking code is added to a page, Outfunnel automatically gathers the following information:

 of.humanVerified - stores info if it's a human or a bot visit

 of.humanVerified.event - event that was used to understand if it's a human